cortsf/libgen_dl/README.md

 - Many (mostly python?) others on gh.

 ## Derivation
-Be sure to set the correct rev and sha256.
+Be sure to set the latest rev and sha256.

 ``` nix
 { lib, stdenv, fetchFromGitHub, pkg-config, aria2}: